danielsaiger1/danielsaiger1_/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m interested in data analytics and data science!
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R, Python and trying out some data science tasks

 <!---
 danielsaiger1/danielsaiger1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.